earthgecko/skyline/docs/analyzer.rst

   - Analyzer will alert for an Analyzer metric that has been returned from Ionosphere as anomalous having not matched any known features profile or layers.

+- Analyzer also runs a metrics_manager process that runs every ``RUN_EVERY`` seconds (currently 300 seconds).
+This process is responsible for all metric classification in terms of determining what metrics are Mirage metrics, low priority metrics, what metrics are assigned to each alert group, etc.
+  This is a separate process that run isolated from the analysis processes as these classifications some that they do not impact the analysis run time. metrics_manager creates Redis keys, sets and hash key for the various things which are consumed by the other apps.